Higher order Magnus expansions for driven two-level quantum dynamics: Exact and avoided crossings of quasienergy in two-level Floquet systems

 \section{Exact and avoided crossings of quasienergy in two-level Floquet systems}

-In a periodically driven two-level system, due to the multi-valuedness of $\epsilon$ (which is defined modulo $\omega=1$), quasienergy crossings can be grouped into two classes: \begin{enumerate}[label=\arabic*), ref=\arabic*)] \item crossing in the middle of the BZ:
+Here we discuss the quasienergy crossings in a periodically driven two-level system in greater detail.
+Due to the multi-valuedness of $\epsilon$ (which is defined modulo $\omega=1$), quasienergy crossings can be grouped into two classes: \begin{enumerate}[label=\arabic*), ref=\arabic*)] \item crossing in the middle of the Brillouin zone:

-\item crossing of different branches (at the boundary of the BZ):
+\item crossing of different branches (at the boundary of the Brillouin zone):

 \end{enumerate} In both cases, any initial state reproduces itself after one period, up to a global phase factor.
 This provides a two-level interpretation of the coherent destruction of tunneling \cite{CDT-PRL-1991}, originally discovered in the periodically driven symmetric double-well potential model.
 In general, because an element in SU(2) is characterized by three free parameters, realizing the crossing requires at least tuning three coupling constants in the Hamiltonian.
 This constitutes a particular case of the Wigner-von Neumann non-crossing rule \cite{vonNeumann1929}.
-Crossings become much easier to achieve in the presence of symmetry, however, as explained below.
+Exact crossings become much easier to achieve in the presence of symmetry, however, as explained below.

 When \(\tilde{f}(t)\) has the property \(\tilde{f}(t+\pi)=-\tilde{f}(t)\), the Hamiltonian Eq.~\eqref{eq:phys_hamiltonian} displays the following adjoint symmetry

 where \(P=\sigma_z\) in this case.
 More generally, we define Eq.~\eqref{eq:generalized_parity} as the generalized parity (GP) by allowing \(P\) to be a unitary Hermitian operator, satisfying